Education in Ghana

 - Project management and institutional strengthening through supporting monitoring and evaluation, providing training materials, and improving school supervision.

-The latest GPE program contributed to significant progress in the education sector, especially in deprived districts.
-The following have been observed at school and district levels:
+The GPE program contributed to significant progress in the education sector, especially in deprived districts.
+The following were reported in the program completion report:

-- 4,549 regional and district education officers were trained in financial management and data collection and analysis.
+- 308 regional and district officers were trained in reporting, monitoring and evaluation,

-- 6,366 teachers were sponsored on the Untrained Teachers Diploma in Basic Education.
-As a result, deprived districts are closing the gap in enrollments and primary completion.
+- 6,480 unqualified teachers upgraded their skill sets through the Untrained Teachers Diploma in Basic Education.
+As a result, deprived districts are closing the gap in enrollments and primary completion,